Joan of Arc's letter to the King of Navarre, 1429

 (Unknown date in 1429)

-There is a brief reference, in the index of the archives of the Parliament of Le Nain, to a letter which was dictated by Joan of Arc to the "King of Navarre" in 1429.
-The contents are unknown, as the index refers readers to a document which no longer exists, or at least has never been located.1
+In the index of the archives of the Parliament of Le Nain, there is a brief reference to a letter which was dictated by Joan of Arc to the "King of Navarre" in 1429.
+The contents are unknown, as the index refers to a document which no longer exists, or at least has never been located.1

-Navarre was a small kingdom in the Pyrenees, between France and Castille, which had long been a vassal-state of France.
-At the beginning of the series of conflicts now known as the Hundred Years War in 1337, Navarre's queen (Juana II) had been an ally and Peeress of France, although her son, the turbulent Charles "the Bad", pursued a somewhat different policy.
-His heir, Charles III ("the Noble") ushered in a more respectable government from 1387 until his death in 1425.
+Navarre was a small kingdom in the Pyrenees which had long been a vassal-state of France.
+At the beginning of the series of conflicts now known as the Hundred Years War, Navarre had been ruled by Queen Juana (Jeanne) II, daughter of Louis X of France, although her son Charles II pursued a shifting and turbulent series of policies which often made him the enemy of the French Crown.
+His heir Charles III ("the Noble") ushered in a more stable government from 1387 until his death in 1425.

 Return to the Letters Index